joshxfi/tailwind-plus-x/README.md

 ```sh
 $ npx twpx
 ```
-- You can also directly generate it by doing:
+- You can also directly generate by doing:
 ```sh
 # NOTE: to use npm, remove the yarn flag
 $ npx twpx <project_name> --template <template> --yarn